Dynamic-Book/DyboApp/README.md

 beDevelopment`, it will set up the paths to the resources to test appropriately the application.

+Then, execute `Dybo load` to start the application with the existing data sample.

-Then, execute `Dybo new` to start the application.
+Alternatively, execute `Dybo new` to start the application with no initial data, you will have to create it with the settings tool (the gear button at the right in the toolbar).

 Have an interesting exploration!